ctb/titus-blog/src/2018-can-bits-be-cpr.md

 Peters at Slate!)
-Rephrasing this in the terms above, the academic-publishing complex is producing club goods, and publishers are not only profiting from *producing* these goods (see previous paragraph) but for *accessing* these goods.
-This is bullshit, period - the marginal cost of *distributing* digital content on this scale is effectively zero, and this is an absolutely absurd case of rent seeking.
+Rephrasing this in the terms above, the academic-publishing complex is producing club goods, and publishers are not only profiting from *producing* these goods (see previous paragraph) but for *accessing* these goods. **This is bullshit, period** - the marginal cost of *distributing* digital content on this scale is effectively zero, and closed access publishing is an **absolutely absurd** case of rent seeking.
 We know this because there is a perfect counterexample:
 [Sci-Hub distributes scientific publications to all and sundry for free](https://elifesciences.org/articles/32822).

 Circling back around once again: if a scholarly commons is partly